vinistock/sail/README.md

 This Rails engine brings a setting model into your app to be used as feature flags, gauges, knobs and other live controls you may need.

+It saves configurations to the database so that it can be changed while the application is running, without requiring a deploy.

 It can either serve as an admin control panel or user settings, depending on how you wish to apply it.

 ## Installation